 Medications for premature ejaculation include:

-- dapoxetine or Priligy is a selective serotonin re-uptake inhibitors (SSRIs), to be taken around one to three hours before sex (this varies from person to person and according to the dosage)
+- Dapoxetine or Priligy is a specifically designed selective serotonin re-uptake inhibitors (SSRIs), to be taken around one to three hours before sex (this varies from person to person and according to the dosage).

-- paroxetine, sertraline and fluoxetine are SSRIs that are antidepressants with delayed ejaculation as a side effect.
-These normally start to take effect around two weeks after treatment begins
+- Paroxetine, sertraline and fluoxetine are SSRIs that are antidepressants with delayed ejaculation as a side effect but do not have a licence for premature ejaculation.
+These normally start to take effect around two weeks after treatment begins.